Durga0610/Smart-Queue-Management-System/README.md

-# 💰 Unique Finance Tracker
+# 💰 Smart Queue Management System for bank

 A modern and user-friendly personal finance tracking application that helps users manage their income, expenses, savings, and financial goals through a simple and responsive interface.